scillidan/BYTEPATH-blogs/README.md

 A binding book made from [a327ex/blog](https://github.com/a327ex/blog) of [BYTEPATH](https://github.com/a327ex/BYTEPATH).
 License under [MIT](https://github.com/scillidan/BYTEPATH/blob/main/LICENSE).
 It's a textbook for me to learn Lua and Love2d.
-Although I haven't started yet.
+Also at present, it is too difficult for me.

 ## Screenshot